Frequently Asked Questions

 We partner with only one local crematory: Irvington Memorial Crematory, 41001 Chapel Way, Fremont, CA 94538 in the East Bay City of Fremont.

 Once the Honor Cremations team completes the filing of the death certificate and cremation permit and verifies all signed documents from the next-of-kin(s), the cremation will be scheduled and updates will be provided in the Honor Hub client portal.
 Cremation most often takes place within two-three business days of these steps being completed.

-Honor Cremations believes that superior quality control is, in part, the result of limiting third-party services as much as possible.
-Partnering with a single, reputable crematory enables the Honor Team to perform regular inspections and to monitor vital processes and ensure that each cremation is carried out respectifully and properly.
+Honor Cremations believes that superior quality control is, in part, the result of limiting third-part services as much as possible.
+Partnering with a single, reputable crematory enables the Honor Team monitor vital processes and ensure that each cremation is carried out respectifully and properly.